 2. Dissociative amnesia

-The person is unable to recall the details of a traumatic life event whilst being aware that they’re experiencing a memory loss.
-They know, on the surface, that the event occurred to them but they cannot remember the details.
+The person is unable to recall the details of a traumatic life event whilst being aware that they’re experiencing memory loss.
+They know, on the surface, that the event occurred to them, but they cannot remember the details.
 It can have less severe forms too.

 If I ask you what phase of your life you don’t seem to remember, it’s likely that it’ll be some bad phase that your mind has been protecting you from by making you forget about it.